-- 97. The Large-Capacity Magazine Ban, taken in total, is vague because it fails to provide adequate notice to a person of ordinary intelligence what they can do with a lawfully-held large-capacity magazine, nor does it provide them with viable, practical options.
-Therefore, on the face of its provisions, and as applied, for the reasons stated herein, the Large-Capacity Magazine Ban violates the Due Process Clause of the Fourteenth Amendment. - 98.
-The Large-Capacity Magazine Ban further violates the Due Process Clause of the Fourteenth Amendment for the related reason that it is unconstitutionally overbroad.
+102. The Large-Capacity Magazine Ban, taken in total, is vague because it fails to provide adequate notice to a person of ordinary intelligence what they can do with a lawfullyheld large-capacity magazine, nor does it provide them with viable, practical options.
+Therefore, on the face of its provisions, and as applied, for the reasons stated herein, the Large-Capacity Magazine Ban violates the Due Process Clause of the Fifth and Fourteenth Amendments.

+103. The Large-Capacity Magazine Ban further violates the Due Process Clause of the Fifth and Fourteenth Amendments for the related reason that it is unconstitutionally overbroad.
 As written, the ban requires all current owners of large-capacity magazines in California (who presumably number into the thousands, if not tens of thousands) to dispose of their magazines by July 1, 2017.
-As will be demonstrated at trial, there can be no legitimate claim that the ban's retroactive application to current, legal owners of such magazines advances the stated objective of the law to reduce the prevalence of "mass shootings" or the extent of harm inflicted during those (fortunately) rare tragic incidents.
+As will be demonstrated at trial, there can be no legitimate claim that the ban's retroactive application to current, legal owners of such magazines advances the stated objectives of the law - to reduce the prevalence of "mass shootings" or the extent of harm inflicted during those (fortunately) rare tragic incidents, and to make the current regulations upon large-capacity magazines less "difficult to enforce."
 Accordingly, the ban sweeps up a substantial amount of constitutionally-protected conduct under the Second Amendment.
 And given that the entire statutory scheme is designed around this forced extraction of property, it is not readily susceptible to a limiting construction that would render it constitutional.
-Rather, the constitutional infirmity infects the entire statutory scheme, rendering it hopelessly overbroad. - 99.
-Defendants are thereby propagating customs, policies, and practices that violate the Fifth and Fourteenth Amendment to the United States Constitution, facially and as applied against the individual plaintiffs in this action, damaging Plaintiffs in violation of 42 U.S.C. § 1983.
-Plaintiffs are therefore entitled to permanent injunctive relief against such customs, policies, and practices. - 100.
-Plaintiffs are entitled to injunctive relief against such infringing customs, policies,
+Rather, the constitutional infirmity infects the entire statutory scheme, rendering it hopelessly overbroad.

+104. Defendants are thereby propagating customs, policies, and practices that violate the Fifth and Fourteenth Amendment to the United States Constitution, facially and as applied against the individual plaintiffs in this action, damaging Plaintiffs in violation of 42 U.S.C. § 1983.
+Plaintiffs are therefore entitled to permanent injunctive relief against such customs,

+1 policies, and practices.